LoganDark/await-top/README.md

 Hello, World! (exports)
 ```

 In fact, that exact code is used for `npm test`.
-Note that the `exports` is printed *after* awaiting the filesystem call.
+Note that the `exports` are printed *after* awaiting the filesystem call, because the Promise does not resolve until after the function has executed.

 ## Important differences